-As required by federal law, the MCC Police Department's yearly crime statistics for this report are compiled on a calendar year basis in accordance with the definitions of crimes provided by the FBI for use in the Uniform Crime Reporting System.
-The report includes statistics for the previous three years concerning reported crimes that occurred on campus and at off-campus properties owned or controlled by the college and frequently used for academic purposes.
-This includes reports made to, but not limited to directors, deans, department heads, Student Life staff, Student Development staff, advisors to student organizations, and athletic coaches.
-In addition, these statistics also include individuals referred for campus disciplinary action for categories required under the Clery Act, including liquor, drug and weapons law violations.
-Statistical information for certain off-campus locations or property owned or controlled by MCC, as well as public property within or immediately adjacent to and accessible from campus, are collected or requested from the Crystal Lake and McHenry Police Department's.
+As required by federal law, the Campus Police Department's yearly crime statistics for this report are compiled on a calendar year basis in accordance with the definitions of crimes provided by the FBI for use in the National Incident-Based Reporting System (NIBRS), formerly the Uniform Crime Reporting System.
+The report includes statistics for the previous three years concerning reported crimes that occurred on campus and at off-campus properties owned or controlled by the College and frequently used for academic purposes.
+This includes reports made to, but not limited to, directors, deans, department heads, Student Life staff, Student Development staff, advisors to student organizations, and athletic coaches.
+In addition, these statistics also include individuals referred for campus disciplinary action for categories required under the Clery Act, including liquor, drug, and weapons law violations.

+Statistical information for certain off-campus locations or property owned or controlled by MCC, as well as public property within or immediately adjacent to and accessible from campus, are collected or requested from the Crystal Lake and McHenry Police Departments.
 For statistical purposes, crime statistics that are reported to any of these sources are recorded in the calendar year during which the crime was reported.